 How do I document my CME credits?

 For Category 1 credits, certified CME providers issue written verification of a Diplomate’s participation in a qualifying activity.
 To satisfy the requirements of LLL, Diplomates must furnish the Board with an official copy of Category 1 credits earned.
 Diplomates are required to maintain a record of all CME credits.
-A sheet to aid tracking of self-reported Category 2 credits can be downloaded here.
+Examples of Category 2 activities and how to document them can be found here.

 What fees will I have to pay for LLL?